Sainte-Thècle: Coat of arms of Sainte-Thècle

 Since the mid-20th century, the town of Sainte-Thècle uses this blazon trifecta that comes from the College of Arms of Canada.
 Its original interpretation was tinged with the spirit of Christianity.
-This blazon was published on April 14, 1958, in the regional newspaper "Le Nouvelliste" (published in Trois-Rivières, QC).
-On January 17, 1973, René Veillette summarized the original interpretation in a column on the history of Sainte-Thècle, in the journal "Le Dynamique" (published in Saint-Tite, QC).
+This blazon was published on April 14, 1958, in the regional newspaper Le Nouvelliste (published in Trois-Rivières, QC).
+On January 17, 1973, René Veillette summarized the original interpretation in a column on the history of Sainte-Thècle, in the journal Le Dynamique (published in Saint-Tite, Quebec).
 This interpretation has been actualized by the historian Gaétan Veillette in 2012.

 The golden triangle in the upper part of the shield symbolizes the saints and heroes of the history, whose example inspired morality and customs.
 Widely used in heraldic domain, the golden color means brightness, righteousness, faith, strength and constancy.
 At the center of the first trifecta, the heart means kindness and dedication, recalling the life and accomplishment of Thècle, parish patron.
 Crown affixed over the heart evokes her sanctification.

 The second trifecta, colored in blue azure, symbolizes purity.
 The fir tree represents the timber industry that dominated the local economy with agriculture throughout history.
 This fir tree is planted on a hill, which indicates the highest point of the village, the site of the church.

 In the third trifecta, at the right of the shield, bees embody the workforce and bravery.
 Recognized as being laborious, bees inspire respect.
 In harmony with nature, their role is crucial in the eco-system.
 The red background shows solidarity and perseverance of this population throughout the difficulties of life and collective issues.

 The twig of maple branches in the background represents the common tree in Sainte-Thècle.
 They evoke the maple groves that produced maple syrup.
 Maple leaf is also the emblem of the country.

 The bottom banner features the official motto of Sainte-Thècle: "Scatter goodness along your path".
 This motto reflects an attitude to be adopted by each citizen in every action of his life.
 Finally, the red ribbon that binds the two branches of maple leaves is a sign of unity.